ethyca/fides/docs/fides/docs/api/index.md

 * Except for the `DELETE`, the endpoints accept and/or return JSON objects that represent the named resource.
 The structure of these objects is given in the [Fides Language: Resources chapter](/language/resources/organization/) -- it's the same structure that's used in the resource manifest files.

 That's about all there is to it.
-There are an additional four endpoints that we'll look at below, but the sets of quintuplet endpoints listed above make up the core of the `fidesctl` API.
+There are an additional six endpoints that we'll look at below, but the sets of quintuplet endpoints listed above make up the core of the `fidesctl` API.

-After a brief review of the four addition endpoints, we'll provide a complete API reference followed by a set of cURL calls that you can use to exercise the API on your system.
+After a brief review of the six additional endpoints, we'll provide a complete API reference followed by a set of cURL calls that you can use to exercise the API on your system.

 ## Other endpoints

-The four additional endpoints are:
+The six additional endpoints are:

 * `GET /health` pings the API server to see if it's up and running.
 The call returns `200` if it's up and ready to receive messages, and `404` if not.

 * Three of the taxonomic resources, `/data_category`, `/data_use`, and `/data_qualifier` (but  _not_ `/data_subject`) define a `GET /resource_type/visualize/{figure_type}` endpoint that returns a graph of the resource's taxonomy.
 For details, see the **API Reference**, below.

+* `POST admin/db/init` and `POST admin/db/reset` reinitialize the database and reset the database, respectfully.
+They also repopulate the database with the default fideslang taxonomy.

 ## API Reference